FrogboyMV/Health/README.md

 # Health

-## Update

-I still have some work to do on the demo and I'm fairly certain that there are some bugs I haven't found yet but this should be very close to what 1.0 version will look like.
-I don't expect any major changes short of bug fixes for now so feel free to use it and let me know if you run into any issues.

 ## Introduction

 RPG Maker MV gives you a lot of fine-grained control over your game, but it’s primarily geared towards the creation of the JRPGs.
 This means that certain aspects of some of the classic WRPGs that I grew up with, like Ultima and Dungeons & Dragons, aren’t supported by default.
 Well, I’d like to fix that!